 The data was analyzed using SPSS 25.
-The coefficient of correlation which explains whether there is a significant relationship between profitability and gross NPAs, and also explains the direction of this relationship was found between the abovementioned variables.
-The Pearson's correlation coefficient for State Bank of India was found to be r=-0.7066 (p<0.01) and for Punjab National Bank was found to be r=-0.8849 (p<0.05) which indicated a strong negative relationship between gross NPA and Net profits, which was found to be significant at p<0.01 and p<0.05 respectively.
+The coefficient of correlation which explains whether there is a relationship between profitability and Gross NPAs, and also explains the direction of this relationship was found between the abovementioned variables.
+The Pearson's correlation coefficient for State Bank of India was found to be r = 0.7066 (p<0.01) and for Punjab National Bank was found to be r = 0.8849 (p<0.05) which indicated a strong negative relationship between gross NPA and Net profits, which was found to be significant at p<0.01 and p<0.05 respectively.

 Correlations

 PNB Net SBI Net

 Profits Profits

-PNB 885 SBI Gross 707
+PNB 885 SBI 707

-Gross NPA
+Gross Gross

-NPA
+NPA NPA

 .
-Correlation is significant .
-Correlation is significant
+Cor relation is .
+Correlation is

-at the 0.01 level (2-tailed). at the 0.05 level (2-tailed).
+significa nt at the significant at the

+0.01 1 evel (2- 0.05 evel (2-

+tailed). tailed).